kobemaristela/PillPal/API.md

 ```

 An `ApiResponse` is returned.
-If it is successful, the payload is currently unspecified.
+If it is successful, the payload is the id of the newly created medication.

 ## Get All Medication